Skip over main navigation

 Discounted rates on consultancy, training and research

-20% discounted rates on consultancy, training and research services.
+Discounted rates on consultancy, training and research services.

 On joining, a free, half-day input from one of the IPA’s professional team

-Use your free half-day for:
+Use your free half-day:

-• an introductory training session for managers and/or employee representatives
+• As an introductory training session

 Contact [email protected] for more information and to sign up.